tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Profiles.md

 <kbd><img src="./images/profile_view.png"  /></kbd>

 6. Next, go to https://americaspot1-publish.adobedemo.com/content/we-finance-pot/language-masters/en.html#.</li>
-7. In the left margin, click on the “person” icon.
+7. Click into a category page and in the left margin, click on the “person” icon.
 This will display the X-ray panel from this website.

 <kbd><img src="./images/person_panel_FSI.png"  /></kbd>